An easy recipe for microwave cherry crisp for one! A quick way to satisfy your sweet tooth!

 I thought that the white Pyrex ramekins were standard issue, and basically the only option when it comes to ramekins.
 But then I looked around and saw these in chartreuse, (affiliate link) and now I super want them.
 Look at the cute shape!
 And who can say no to chartreuse?

-- In a separate small bowl, combine the remaining brown sugar, oats, and flour.
+In a separate small bowl, combine the coconut sugar, oats, flour, and vegan buttery spread - mix together.

-- Place ½ of the dry topping on top of the cherries in the ramekin, and then put half of the butter pieces on top.
+Place the topping on top of the cherries.
 Cover with waxed paper.

 Letting it sit and cool down is important so that the oats soften up a bit, and that way the cherries won’t burn your mouth.
 The oat topping does not get crisp like in the oven, but it’s still really good, and a great way to satisfy your sweet tooth in a hurry!